-Non-silicate minerals (e.g., carbonates, sulfates and sulfides, oxides, etc.) make up only 5-8% of the crust.
+Non-silicate minerals (e.g., carbonates, sulfates and sulfides, oxides, etc.) make up only 5-8% of the Earth’s crust.

 Rock cycle and types

-As almost everyone knows, there are three types of rocks:
+As is well known, there are three types of rocks:

-- igneous — formed when molten rock (magma or lava) cools;
+- igneous — formed when a molten rock precusor (magma or lava) cools;

-- sedimentary — formed when mineral or organic particles, such as weathered or eroded rocks, settle on the Earth’s surface or at the bottom of a body of water;
+- sedimentary — formed from mineral or organic particles, such as weathered or eroded rocks, which settle on the Earth’s surface or at the bottom of a body of water;

-- metamorphic — formed by the transformation of other types by intense heat or pressure, without melting.
+- metamorphic — formed by the transformation of preexisting rocks by intense heat or pressure, without melting.